 VI.
-Public Record and Electronic Submissions
+Public Docket and Submission of Electronic Comments

-EPA has established a record for this rulemaking under docket control number [OPP-300693A] (including any comments and data submitted electronically).
+The official record for this rulemaking, as well as the public version, has been established for this rulemaking under docket control number [OPP-300693] (including comments and data submitted electronically as described below).
 A public version of this record, including printed, paper versions of electronic comments, which does not include any information claimed as CBI, is available for inspection from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
-The public record is located in Room 119 of the Public Information and Records Integrity Branch, Information Resources and Services Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, Crystal Mall #2, 1921 Jefferson Davis Highway, Arlington, VA.
+The official rulemaking record is located at the Virginia address in "ADDRESSES" at the beginning of this document.

-Electronic comments may be sent directly to EPA at: opp-docket@epamail.epa.gov.
+Electronic comments can be sent directly to EPA at:

+opp-ďocket@epamail.epa.gov